Discretizing

 After all continuous variables are categorized, the causal discovery approach for structure learning can be applied.

-# Structure learning
+# Perform structure learning

 model = bn.structure_learning.fit(df, methodtype='hc')